Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 Your words don't have to sound poetic.
 They only need to be true.

 Some families find that silence says it all — the sound of waves, the rhythm of the wind.
+Others bring a song, a letter, or a small ritual with biodegradable flowers.

-The most meaningful ceremonies are not perfect; they are present.
+The most meaningful ceremonies are not perfect.
+They are present.

 Related Resources

-When you stand by the water and speak your words, you’re not saying goodbye; you’re learning a new language of love — one that never stops flowing.
+A scattering ceremony is not an ending.
+It's a transformation — of form, of love, of the way we remember.
+When you stand by the water and speak your words, you're not saying goodbye.
+You're learning a new language of love — one that never stops flowing.

+What do you say when scattering ashes?
 You can express gratitude, love, or peace.
-Simple phrases like “We release you with love” or “You’ll always flow through us” are enough — sincerity matters more than formality.
+Simple phrases like "We release you with love" or "You'll always flow through us" are enough — sincerity matters more than formality.
+If you'd like more examples for specific moments of the ceremony, our guide on what to say at a farewell ceremony covers opening words, words for the release, and closing blessings.

+Do we need to speak at all?
 Not necessarily.
 Silence, music, or the sound of water can hold as much meaning as words.
+Some families play a song from their phone.
+Others stand together and watch the urn float in silence.
+The ceremony is about presence, not performance.